CurlyWurly-1/PICO-W-Micropython-examples/README.md

  - BNO0055 module
  - GPS Module

 N.B.
 Be aware that three devices need to be connected to the PICO W. This means 3 pairs of connections to the 3.3V/Gnd power are required, but, there is only one 3.3V pin on the PICO.
-An easy way to connect everything together is to use a breadboard.
+Rather than using a breadboard, consider creating a split power harness i.e. 1 pair in, 3 pairs out.

+N.B.
+I did not need to add pull up resistors to the SDA and SCL line, consider that your luck may vary

 <img src="/images/picow_pinout.png" alt="PICO W Pinout"/>